2 Evaluation using Trio

 method.

-The auxiliary data is the patient status, which is the
+The supporting evidence is the disease diagnosis, which is the

 lubomPD